daronphang/programming-resources/brokers/event/overview.md

 ### Partitioning

-Event streams can be partitioned into individual substreams.
-This partitioning mechanism allows for multiple instances of a consumer to process each substream in parallel, allowing for greater throughput.
+Event streams can be partitioned into individual sub-streams.
+This partitioning mechanism allows for multiple instances of a consumer to process each sub-stream in parallel, allowing for greater throughput.

 ### Strict Ordering